Rich43/pcbgenerator/README.md

 examples.
 Currently `cuflow_demo.py` and `cuflow_clockpwr.py` are available.
 The `examples/cuflow_dazzler.py` script provides a simplified Dazzler adaptation, while `examples/dazzler_full.py` demonstrates a more complete port with mounting holes, copper fills and silkscreen graphics.
+The `examples/dazzler_advanced.py` demo combines these ideas with rows of pads on every edge of a chamfered 50×42 mm board.
 These scripts translate the original CuFlow commands into BoardForge's higher level PCB API, showing how similar layouts can be produced while crediting the original CuFlow work.

 ## Running the tests